All Episodes

 That's called guaranteed issue.

-There are four states that have it, and what that really says to consumers, five states that have it, what that says to consumers is you can wait until you become ill and then buy health insurance, and the insurance companies in your state must sell to you.
+And what that really says to consumers, five states that have it, what that says to consumers is, you can wait until you become ill and then buy health insurance.

 And that's incredible.

-That that that no, but that can really drive the cost.
+But that can really drive the cost.

 Well, let me give you some examples.

-In that is the law, for example, in New Jersey.
+That is the law, for example, in New Jersey.

-And one of the ways that this bill came to our attention is that people in New Jersey, uh, we discovered anecdotally, are in fact shopping with their feet, a concept that conservatives understand.
+And one of the ways that this bill came to our attention is that people in New Jersey, we discovered anecdotally, are in fact shopping with their feet, a concept that conservatives understand.

-And they'd say, Oh my gosh, how can that be?
+And they'd say, oh, my gosh, how can that be?

-The answer is New Jersey is a guaranteed issue state, and so insurance in New Jersey is roughly four times as high as for someone, the same family living in Pennsylvania.
+The answer is New Jersey is a guaranteed issue state, and so insurance in New Jersey is roughly four times as high as for someone the same family living in Pennsylvania.

-So people would shop with their feet.
+People would shop with their feet.

-Look, I'm gonna list on my insurance application that I live at your house in Pennsylvania.
+Their brother or their cousin, look, I'm going to list on my insurance application that I live at your house in Pennsylvania.

-Oh my goodness.
+Oh, my goodness.

 I mean, you call the fire, you don't have any insurance.

-The fire engines are there, you call the insurance company and you have your house insured.
+You call the insurance company and you have your house insured.

-Well, and it that's exactly how it works.
+Well, and that's exactly how it works.

-The the amazing thing is that uh in the ten years since New Jersey enacted um uh guaranteed issue, uh a huge number of people that were in their individual market, some two-thirds uh have dropped out of the individual market,
+The amazing thing is that in the 10 years since New Jersey enacted a guaranteed issue, a huge number of people that were in their individual market, some two-thirds,

-gone uninsured, uh, and said, Well, I'm not gonna pay to buy I'm not gonna pay these outrageously high health insurance prices to buy health insurance, which I can't afford, four times as high as, for example, in neighboring Pennsylvania, when under New Jersey law, I can wait until I get sick and then buy a policy.
+have dropped out of the individual market, gone uninsured, and said, well, I'm not going to pay to buy, I'm not going to pay these outrageously high health insurance prices to buy health insurance, which I can't afford, four times as high as, for example, in neighboring Pennsylvania, when, under New Jersey law, I can wait until I get sick and then buy a policy.

 It's kind of crazy.

-And and that has other effects.
+And that has other effects.

-That is, as more people do that, then the insurance companies have to charge higher premiums and more and as they charge higher premiums, more people are going to do that.
+That is, as more people do that, then the insurance companies have to charge higher premiums.

 Absolutely.